Bad guys and good guys

 ‘Is it a baddie?’

-As far as Alfie was concerned, the world was black and white and any attempt on my part to explain the world politic of more than 50 years ago would be futile.
+As far as Alfie was concerned, the world was black and white and any attempt on my part to explain the geopolitics of more than 50 years ago would be futile.
 He was still grappling with the concept of yesterday and tomorrow so the rise of Nazism was a long way along the learning curve.